czoido/conan-autotools-example/README.md

-# Simple example using zlib with AutotoolsToolchain, AutotoolsDeps and PkgConfigDeps
+# Simple example using Conan zlib package with AutotoolsToolchain, AutotoolsDeps and PkgConfigDeps

 ```
 autoreconf --install